rchapman2000/COVID-WasteWater-NE/README.md

 B3,0,0
 ```
 ## Sublineage Map
 The Sublineage Map file denotes how to collapse individual subvariants to make output data more easily digestible.
 These files structured as a TSV, but represent a dictionary data structure.
-The file contains the following two columns separated by a tab character:
+The file contains the following three columns separated by a tab character:
 1. Group - The label to be given to that group of sublineages
+2. Group-Type - This tag is used by the lineage collapsing algorithm to determine whether it has found the final classification.
+Groups can be either a 'Parent-Group', the highest level of classification of a lineage, or a 'Sub-Group', which are S-gene identical groups.
+'Sub-Groups' should be collapsed under 'Parent-Groups, and thus need the algorithm to be run again.
-2. Sublineages - A comma separated list of sublineages/groups to classify under that group
+3. Sublineages - A comma separated list of sublineages/groups to classify under that group

 **(File Header is Required)**

 **Example:**
 ```
-Group,Sublineages
+Group	Group-Type	Sublineages
-Omicron BA.1,BA.1.1,BA.1.2,...
+Omicron	Parent-Group	BA.1,BA.1.1,BA.1.2,...
-Delta   AY.1,AY.1.1,AY.2,...
+Delta	Parent-Group	AY.1,AY.1.1,AY.2,...
 ```

-The sublineage map structure is crucial to not needing to update the pipeline.
-New lineages that are added will simply be added into the correct group and this will not affect the ability of the collapsing algorithm to find the group of previously existing lineages.
+The sublineage map structure is crucial to the functionality preventing data needing to be re-analyzed each time a new lineage is added.
+New lineages will simply be added into under an existing group, allowing older classifications to still be collapsed correctly.

 *Images to be added*